 The cost of the course is £3250.

-Students may need to provide their own materials for specific projects or purposes for example any costs associated with text books and educational visits to businesses around the UK and potentially abroad.
+Students may also need to provide their own materials for specific projects or purposes, for example costs associated with text books and educational visits to businesses around the UK and potentially abroad.

-After completing the Foundation Degree in Business and Management Year 2, students can progress to a BA (Hons) Top Up qualification.
+The part-time option allows students to accumulate 60 credits a year.
+After completing the Foundation Degree in Business and Management (240 credits), students can progress to a BA (Hons) Top Up qualification.

-The programme is designed to produce professional managers in the private, public or third sector and all sizes of organisation.
+The programme is designed to produce professional managers for the private, public or third sectors and for all sizes of organisation.
 Specific job roles may include manager, middle manager, head of department, operations manager, business analyst, project manager, consultant, account manager, marketing and communications manager, event manager, product manager, marketing generalist and business development manager.